 Some patients have some sensitivity right after we fill the tooth, but this is not unusual or anything to be alarmed about.
 If the sensitivity continues after several days, just give us a call.
 In the meantime, you can try a desensitising toothpaste until the feeling has dissipated.

-As always, visit your Kenmore, QLD dentist twice a year for routine check-ups and cleans.
+As always, we welcome you to visit your Kenmore, QLD dentist for routine check-ups and cleans.

 We Welcome You and Your Family

 At Kenmore Family dental, we prioritise high-quality dentistry and outstanding patient care.
-If you have a cavity, an old metal filling or a tooth that needs to be repaired, we talk about options for restoring your smile.
+If you have a cavity, an old metal filling or a tooth that needs to be repaired, we will talk to you about options for restoring your smile.

 We look forward to your call.